ConnorC04/eInventory-Passion-Project/README.md

 ## Designed for an ice hockey organization to keep track of their equipment inventory in an efficient manner

-> Utilizes Java, JavaScript, HTML, SpringBoot, and other frameworks \n
+> Utilizes Java, JavaScript, HTML, SpringBoot, and other frameworks

 > This is the coolest thing I've ever done